aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 ### 4.10.
 NextFlow

-Please visit [https://www.nextflow.io](https://www.nextflow.io) for more information about the RFDiffusion algorithm.
+Please visit [https://www.nextflow.io](https://www.nextflow.io) for more information about Nextflow.
 For a fully-managed NextFlow solution, you may also be interested in [Amazon Omics Workflows](https://docs.aws.amazon.com/omics/latest/dev/workflows.html).

 -----